Lamb and mutton: Butchery and cookery

 The meat of a lamb is taken from the animal between one month and one year old, with a carcass weight of between 5.5 and 30 kg.
 This meat generally is more tender than that from older sheep and appears more often on tables in some Western countries.
 Hogget and mutton have a stronger flavour than lamb because they contain a higher concentration of species-characteristic fatty acids and are preferred by some.
 Mutton and hogget also tend to be tougher than lamb (because of connective tissue maturation) and are therefore better suited to casserole-style cooking, as in Lancashire hotpot, for example.

 Lamb is often sorted into three kinds of meat: forequarter, loin, and hindquarter.
 The forequarter includes the neck, shoulder, front legs, and the ribs up to the shoulder blade.
 The hindquarter includes the rear legs and hip.
 The loin includes the ribs between the two.

 Lamb chops are cut from the rib, loin, and shoulder areas.
 The rib chops include a rib bone; the loin chops include only a chine bone.
 Shoulder chops are usually considered inferior to loin chops; both kinds of chops are usually grilled.
 Breast of lamb (baby chops) can be cooked in an oven.

 Leg of lamb is a whole leg; saddle of lamb is the two loins with the hip.
 Leg and saddle are usually roasted, though the leg is sometimes boiled.

 Forequarter meat of sheep, as of other mammals, includes more connective tissue than some other cuts, and, if not from a young lamb, is best cooked slowly using either a moist method, such as braising or stewing, or by slow roasting or American barbecuing.
 It is, in some countries, sold already chopped or diced.

-Lamb shank definitions vary, but generally include: